andreybutenko/datonym/README.md

 I know I have preferences for certain kinds of names.
 This project enables myself and others to make those preferences concrete.

-When it's done, it'll be live (here)[https://datonym.me].
+When it's done, it'll be live [here](https://datonym.me).

 ## Data source

-Data is from the (SSA's dataset)[https://www.ssa.gov/oact/babynames/limits.html].
+Data is from the [SSA's dataset](https://www.ssa.gov/oact/babynames/limits.html).

 It contains frequency of names of individuals with a Social Security Number born in a particular year.